 Data collection Locale of the study:

-Data for the present study is collected from the college teachers situated at Hyderabad.
+Data for the present study is collected from college teachers in Hyderabad.
 Colleges in Hyderabad are generally affiliated with Osmania University.
 In addition to various colleges, the city is home to three central universities, two deemed universities, and six state universities.
-Osmania University, established in 1917, is the seventh oldest university in India and the third oldest in South India.
-Indian School of Business, an international business school, ranked number 12 in global MBA rankings by the Financial Times of London in 2010, is also located in Hyderabad.
+Osmania University, established in 1917, is the seventh-oldest university in India and the third-oldest in South India.
+Indian School of Business, an international business school ranked number 12 in global MBA rankings by the Financial Times of London in 2010, is also located in Hyderabad.

 Universe and sample:

-146-degree colleges are offering undergraduate courses [B.Sc., B.Com, and B.A] situated in Hyderabad.
-Teachers working in these colleges are taken as the universe for the present study.
-Most of these colleges have academic consultants whose tenure is limited either to one term or one academic year.
-Academic consultants are not eligible for faculty development programs of the University Grants Commission.
+146-degree degrees offer undergraduate courses [B.Sc., B.Com, and B.A] in Hyderabad.
+Teachers working in these colleges are considered the universe for the present study.
+Most of these colleges have academic consultants whose tenure is limited to one term or one academic year.
+Educational consultants are not eligible for faculty development programs of the University Grants Commission.
 Various programs meant for faculty development are available for aided college teachers.
-Hence, the present study has selected aided college teachers working at Hyderabad as a subcategory of the universe.
+Hence, the present study has selected aided college teachers working in Hyderabad as a subcategory of the universe.
 At the outset, a focused group interview is conducted to collect information about the willingness to train oneself for the internationalization of higher education.
 Out of 150 lecturers who participated in this focused group interview, fifty were selected as samples for the present study using a random sampling method.

 Data for the present study is collected using an in-depth interview method with the help of a schedule.
-Information about the socio-economic characteristics of the respondents, educational achievements, awareness of national and global career structures, research culture, working conditions, and information as to the strategies adopted by the college to equip for internationalization is collected.
+Information about the socio-economic characteristics of the respondents, educational achievements, awareness of national and global career structures, research culture, working conditions, and information on the strategies the college adopted to equip for internationalization is collected.
 Data collection is done during the months of march-may 2010.
-The qualitative information on awareness and availability of national and global career structures, strategies for integrating the international dimension, professional development, needs post-doctoral research culture, refresher courses, and working conditions were collected using the case study method in-depth interviews.
+The qualitative information on awareness and availability of national and global career structures, strategies for integrating the international dimension, professional development, needs for postdoctoral research culture, refresher courses, and working conditions were collected using the case study method in-depth interviews.

 National and global career structures:

-Kalisch and Enders [2005, pp.131-32] note that three overlapping sets of institutions shape faculty work: 1] the generic science system and systems in each discipline, which to a varying extent are cross-national, emphasize the autonomy and mobility of researchers, and foster competition based on scholarly merit and prestige; 2] rules about work, competition and careers, where academic work is embedded in national policy and cultural settings; and 3] the organizational operations of universities, which both reflect national and local traditions and are touched by common trends such as massification, growing expectations about social relevance and the nationally-parallel global transformations.
-A fourth element in the mix that might be of growing importance is internationalization and globalization on academic careers.
+Kalisch and Enders [2005, pp.131-32] note that three overlapping sets of institutions shape faculty work: 1] the generic science system and systems in each discipline, which to a varying extent are cross-national, emphasize the autonomy and mobility of researchers, and foster competition based on scholarly merit and prestige; 2] rules about work, competition,n, and careers, where academic work is embedded in national policy and cultural settings; and 3] the organizational operations of universities, which both reflect federal and local traditions and are touched by common trends such as massification, growing expectations about social relevance and the nationally-parallel global transformations.
+A fourth element in the mix that might be increasingly important is internationalization and globalization in academic careers.

 Excellence in education will require improvement in infrastructure, well-crafted courses, e-learning materials, access to laboratories, computational facilities, and above all, well-trained and highly motivated teachers.
 When asked about the availability of resources and research opportunities, 78 percent of the respondents opined that there are many bottlenecks.
-In most of the colleges, e-learning, internet facilities are not available.
+In most colleges, e-learning and internet facilities are not available.
 Even their college libraries will mostly have books useful for undergraduate students rather than useful for further research by the teaching faculty.
-Most of the respondents felt that they are not exposed to the pedagogical methods acceptable internationally.
-Hence, their awareness about the teaching methods is not much.
+Most respondents felt they were not exposed to the pedagogical methods acceptable internationally.
+Hence, their awareness of of the teaching methods is not much.
 Simultaneously, they were not trained in the teaching-learning process relevant to the internationalized educational system while doing their post-graduation or pre-doctoral/doctoral level.

 Strategies for integrating the internal dimension:

-There are many ways to describe the initiatives which are undertaken to internationalize an institution.
-They are often referred to as activities, components, procedures, or strategies.
+There are many ways to describe the initiatives undertaken to internationalize an institution.
+They are often called activities, components, procedures, or strategies.
 In the process-oriented approach to internationalization, an emphasis is placed on enhancing and sustaining the international dimensions of research.
-Most of the colleges in general, autonomous colleges, and colleges with the potential for excellence follow the process-oriented approach.
+Most of the colleges,s in general, autonomous colleges, and colleges with the potential for excellence follow the process-oriented approach.
 Yet, the faculty is not ready to equip themselves for this internationalization.
 The reasons mentioned by the respondents include more work, fear of losing the job, lengthy working hours, high aided-unaided teaching faculty ratio, low job satisfaction levels, and lack of facilities at the institutional level.

 Professional Development Needs